BANANAMASHER

 Four Star Farms – Ground to Glass: January 2025

-Along the 42nd parallel, the hop and turf farm is located by the Connecticut River surrounded by farmland with rolling hills towards the west.
-Four Star Farms has the biggest hopyard in the state of Massachusetts at roughly 17 acres, growing several varieties including Centennial, Chaos, Crystal, Magnum, Mt.
+Along the 42nd parallel, the hop farm is located by the Connecticut River, surrounded by farmland with rolling hills towards the west.
+Four Star Farms has the biggest hopyard in the state of Massachusetts at roughly 17 acres, growing several varieties including Centennial, Chaos, Magnum, Mt.
 Rainier, TeaMaker, and an experimental field.
-At
+This year, I